-Central coast of the Bay of Bengal at two sites in Bangladesh (Sandwip Island and Sonadia Island) and one at Nan Thar Island in Myanmar.
+Central coast of the Bay of Bengal at two sites in Bangladesh (Sandwip Island and Sonadia Island) and one in Myanmar (Nan Thar Island).

 Reduce the impacts of hunting (netting and nooses) on the Spoon-billed Sandpiper to stop and reverse their dramatic population decline.

 The Critically Endangered Spoon-billed Sandpiper, which breeds in Russia and winters in Southeast Asia, is one of the world's most threatened shorebirds, with about 200 breeding pairs.
 Conservation effforts underway, including this project, give hope for the species.
 Intertidal mudflats along the East Asian–Australasian Flyway support more than 50 million migratory birds each year, including 33 globally threatened species, hence efforts for this species provide broader benefits.
 At present, 80 percent of the known population of the Spoon-billed Sandpiper winters in Myanmar and Bangladesh.

 Throughout its migratory range invertebrate-rich tidal flats are being converted to industrial use and adult birds are being hunted for food.
 There are no known immediate threats on its breeding grounds, but sea level rise and other effects of climate change are likely to be an impact throughout its range.
 Many other shorebird species occupying these same habitats face the same threats and will also benefit from this project.

 |This Spoon-billed Sandpiper chick faces threats on its Asian wintering grounds that are being addressed by this project.
 Photo credit: Sayam Chowdhury|

 - guarding sites to protect birds from hunting

 - developing livelihoods in farming and fishing as an alternative to hunting